Travel Advisory for Visa Applicants

 Typical Documents for Visa Applications

-Managers should ensure that they understand the timeframes involved in foreign travel and visa applications before authorizing business travel outside the U.S. Managers also should ensure that employees understand these timeframes when planning vacations abroad that involve visa applications.
-Employees and managers should be familiar with Fermilab’s Policy on Visa Applications During Travel which includes a discussion of foreign Assignments for individuals forced to remain abroad while waiting for visa issuance.
+The foreign national and supervisor each is responsible for understanding and planning for the timeframes involved in foreign travel and visa applications.
+Supervisors should ensure that employees understand these timeframes before approving personal trips abroad that involve visa applications.
+Foreign nationals and supervisors should be familiar with Fermilab’s Policy on Visa Applications During Travel which includes a discussion of foreign Assignments for individuals forced to remain abroad while waiting for visa issuance.

 - Possible delay abroad: The time involved in having a visa application approved and the visa issued again is increasing; YOUR LAST EXPERIENCE IS UNLIKELY TO BE TYPICAL OF CURRENT CONDITIONS.
 Visa applications by individuals working within the field of High Energy Physics usually are identified by Consular officers as requiring additional security clearances before visa issuance.
 Such security clearances can take up to 30 days.
 This is the case regardless of whether the individual has been issued a visa before, and regardless of whether the last visa only took a couple of days.
 This means that the employee/user might need to remain outside the U.S., waiting for the visa issuance, for a months, or more.